na-na-hi/renget/archive/smgenskins.md

 As expected?
 As expected.

-Even though most are purchaseable *(now)*, if they come with the 'Exclusive', 'Crossover', 'Limited' or 'Unlimited' tag, you ain't getting your greasy paws on them without coughing up full price *(if you even are given the option to begin with)*.
+Even though most are purchaseable *(now) ~~(most didn't used to)~~*, if they come with the 'Exclusive', 'Crossover', 'Limited' or 'Unlimited' tag, you ain't getting your greasy paws on them without coughing up full price *(be thankful you're even given the option to begin with)*.
 Only skins with no tag *(below, as of writing)* are what you can snag cheap-ish, for 1-2 months of free Gem income from dailies and the like.
 To begin with, all Default Recolours and Tier 2 skins get discounted with the Skin Coupons.
 Don't buy them, when you can buy them with Favor.
 If you can buy it with favor, don't waste Gems on it.

 Here's your options to skim, excluding what you can buy with Favor:

  - Achilles
    - Tiger's Fury
+   - Skeletal Slayer

  - Agni
    - Volcanic Agni